systematic-magic/aop/vocabulary and supplementary procedures.rst

    	|

 .. _large_tables:
-	Applicable to Supplimentary materials only!
+	Applicable to Supplementary materials only!
 	Tables which span across 2 or more pages.
 Tables which fit into 2 pages should be published as PDF for convenient printing, whilst large tables should be published as Excel (.xlsx) or Word (.docx) documents.
 See more information in :ref:`Large tables check<large_tables_check>`

 .. _correct_case_check: